[42-hour evening program/Starts Monday, 24th April]

 Audio Engineering Fundamentals (AEF) is perfect for those new to audio engineering and music production.
-Topics covered in this 42-hour course include recording techniques, microphones, digital audio workstations, and mixing/mastering.
+Topics covered include recording techniques, microphones, digital audio workstations, and mixing/mastering.
 You’ll also have the opportunity to record in Studio West’s famed Studio A under the guidance of our experienced instructors!

 Learn the basics of working with audio!
 This class gives you the fundamentals to record vocals or guitar into software such as Pro Tools, Logic Pro and Ableton Live.

 Audio Recording Techniques starts with an overview of the physics of sound and the various microphones and techniques used for recording vocals and guitar.
 Course participants learn the importance of gain structure and signal flow, along with an overview of the patch bay, speakers, pre-amps, and effects modules commonly found in studios.
 At the end of the course, students will apply the techniques learned in one of our studios, and record a guest artist under the guidance of the instructor.

 In this beginner Pro Tools class, we’ll tour the software and point out features and functions you should know to comfortably run a basic session in your home studio.
 Includes creating and routing new tracks, using plug-ins, and simple mixing techniques.
 We’ll also look at how an audio interface is used to record microphones and instruments into your Pro Tools system, and how to connect speakers for monitoring your session.